madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    of :math:`a`, :math:`b` and :math:`c`.

-To illustrate the calculation (:numref:`reei-exp-plot`), numerical data was generated in the following manner: :math:`x_k` were drawn randomly from the domain under consideration.
-Initially, "exact" values :math:`a_e`, :math:`b_e` and :math:`c_e` define the function :math:`y(x)`, which we call the "true" form of equation :eq:`exp-fx`, and whose curve is traced by a dotted line in the figure.
-We compute exact values of :math:`y(x_k)`.
-We then subject them to deviations whose amplitude is chosen at random from a range between - and +10% of :math:`y-k`, which, after rounding, gives us the numrical values of :math:`y_k` in :numref:`reei-exp-data`, represented by crosses in the figure.
+To illustrate this calculation (:numref:`reei-exp-plot`), numerical data were generated in the following manner: :math:`x_k` were drawn at random from the domain under consideration.
+Initially, "exact" values :math:`a_e`, :math:`b_e` and :math:`c_e` defined the function :math:`y(x)`, which we call the "true" form of equation :eq:`exp-fx`, and whose curve is traced by a dotted line in the figure.
+The exact values of :math:`y(x_k)` were then assigned deviations whose amplitude is drawn at random from a range between - and +10% of :math:`y(x_k)`, which produced, after rounding, the numrical values of :math:`y_k` in :numref:`reei-exp-data`, represented by crosses in the figure.

 Finally, the result :math:`(a_2, b_2, c_2)` is plugged into equation